 - Locate and select the “Activities” option in the upper-left corner of your Fedora Desktop.

-- Choose “Show Applications” – a grid of dots typically symbolizes this option.
+- Choose “Show Applications” which is typically symbolized by a grid of dots.

-- Browse through the list of applications or use the search bar at the top to find RetroArch.
+- Browse the list of applications or use the search bar at the top to find RetroArch.

 - Click on the RetroArch icon to start the application.